Who is The Challenge Chic? That would be me. Broni McSweeney.

-After working as a lawyer in outback Australia I shifted gears, moved to New Zealand and embarked on a career in recreation and fitness.
+After working as a lawyer in outback Australia, I shifted gears, moved to New Zealand and embarked on a career in recreation and fitness.
 I now live between the two countries working on a whole wad of health and fitness resources for schools, workplaces and our fab industry.

-In 2006, I set up Catch Fitness to help support people working in the fitness industry.
+My business, Catch Fitness, was established to support people working in the fitness industry.
 One of the ways it did this was through workshops.
-Catch Fitness has now run over 300 on going educational workshops, utilizing some 200 presenters.
+Catch Fitness has now run over 300 educational workshops to date, utilising some 200 presenters.

-I took on a number of fabulous educator roles two of which I did for many years.
-Lecturer at AUT (Auckland University of Technology) on the personal training course.
-Tutor at ARA (The Ara Institute of Technology) on their fitness course and exercise science tutor and body trainer with the performing arts department.
+Educator roles I’ve been lucky enough to hold include:- Lecturer at AUT (Auckland University of Technology) on the personal training course; Tutor at ARA (The Ara Institute of Technology) on their fitness course; Exercise Science Tutor and Body Trainer with the ARA performing arts department.

-Some of my advisory roles were with the NZ Qualification Authority – TRoQ (Targeted Review of Qualifications) board, Active Canterbury Network was a great opportunity as was being a course reviewer with REPs (The Register of Exercise Professionals) and as a Judge at the New Zealand Exercise Industry Awards .
+Being a member of the Active Canterbury Network was a great opportunity as was being a course reviewer with REPs (The Register of Exercise Professionals) and a regular Judge at the New Zealand Exercise Industry Awards .

-Way back in 2011 I won the Outstanding Contribution to the Industry Award at the NZ Exercise Industry Awards and before that I won Lecturer of the Year and was Finalist in the Bella Mentor Award.
+I have been honored to receive the Outstanding Contribution to the Industry Award at the NZ Exercise Industry Awards as well as Educator of the Year and a Finalist of the Mentor Award.

-I really hope you find the information on this site useful.
-Please drop me an email if you have any questions or ideas.
-I’ll always respond appreciatively and within the week.
+And please drop me an email if you have any questions, stories or ideas.
+I’ll always respond timely and appreciatively.
 You will find my contact details here.